llpeterson/scaling/multicast.md

 </figure>

 When a router sends a `Join` message toward the RP for a group G, it is sent using normal IP unicast transmission.
-This is illustrated in the [Figure 1(a)](#pim-shared), in which router R4 is sending a `Join` to the rendezvous point for some group.
+This is illustrated in [Figure 1(a)](#pim-shared), in which router R4 is sending a `Join` to the rendezvous point for some group.
 The initial `Join` message is "wildcarded"; that is, it applies to all senders.
 A `Join` message